ffelsner/python-bplustree-awatters/README.md

 http://www.pha.com.au/kb/index.php/Python_-_bplustree.py

 I ran autopep against it and did some minor style cleanup but other than that it is the same as originaly written by Aaron Watters.
-I did attempt to update it to python3 via 2to3 but it barfed on the keys_indices() map() call on line 605 and I haven't had time to dig into why it failed.
-So for now this will only work with python2.
+That code is in the 'python2' branch.

+'master' has been updated to work with python3.
+The code has some performance issues in the marshal loads() function, profiling shows that it spends a ton of time there.
+It spends so much time there that using a bplustree to search for a key among 7.2 million key/value pairs took almost as long as doing a normal binary search of a sorted text file with those 7.2 millions key/value pairs :(

 -Daniel Walton